Applied-Scientific-Research/Omega2D/README.md

 Output will be written to the terminal and files to the working directory.

+### Render a movie
+The GUI has an option to `RECORD to png`.
+When you press this button, the simulation will progress as fast as it can, writing the flow field to a PNG image every time step.
+It is suggested that you set your view point first, then `Reset`, before recording.

 Generate an X.264-encoded video from a series of png images with the following command.
-Make sure to set the actual resolution of the images.
-The reason for all the extra options is that Quicktime is very picky about which video files it will play.
+Make sure to use the actual resolution of the images.
+The reason for all the extra options is to ensure that the resulting video will play on Linux, Windows, and Mac - Quicktime is very picky about which video files it will play.

     mencoder "mf://img*png" -mf w=1280:h=720:type=png:fps=30 -o video.mp4 -sws 9 -of lavf -lavfopts format=mp4 -nosub -vf softskip,harddup -nosound -ovc x264 -x264encopts bitrate=4000:vbv_maxrate=6000:vbv_bufsize=2000:nointerlaced:force_cfr:frameref=3:mixed_refs:bframes=1:b_adapt=2:weightp=1:direct_pred=auto:aq_mode=1:me=umh:me_range=16:subq=6:mbtree:psy_rd=0.8,0.2:chroma_me:trellis=1:nocabac:deblock:partitions=p8x8,b8x8,i8x8,i4x4:nofast_pskip:nodct_decimate:threads=auto:ssim:psnr:keyint=300:keyint_min=30:level_idc=30:global_header

 ## To do
 Tasks to consider or implement:

-* Allow geometries with different Body pointers to be different collections
-* Get motion expressions to write to JSON file correctly - including collecting separate geometries into one body
-* User can enter an equation in the rotation field
+* How awesome would it be to show the flow as a time-consistent LIC image?
+See UFLIC (Shen & Kao, IEEE ToVaCG 1999)
 * Support body rotation by precalculating the surface sheet strengths necessary to account for the motion of the enclosed body
 * Add inlet and outlet surfaces to push flow around - the BC is that normal flow must equal some number
 * Consider adding base64 encoding to vtk output files, maybe with [this](https://github.com/tplgy/cppcodec)